Arthritis

 Arthritis means 'joint inflammation'.
 It can be either acute (short term and relatively sudden) or chronic (long term and usually deteriorating).

-Affected dogs usually show lameness, which can be anything from a mild inconvenience to quite painful and disabling.
+Animals affected with arthritis usually show lameness, which can be anything from a mild inconvenience to quite painful and disabling.
 If the arthritis is secondary to injury, it usually affects only the injured part.
 If it is part of generalised disease, it can affect several or even all joints.

 For a fuller account of this topic, see: